Killing of Hind Rajab: Response and impact

 During the 12 days she was missing, Rajab's case garnered international attention with calls by activists and humanitarian organizations to find her and bring her to safety.
 Her mother begged for the international community not to forget her daughter and to bring her home.
-The Palestinian Red Crescent utilized their social media accounts to post photos of both paramedics and Rajab for multiple days, while appealing for information about their locations.
+The Palestine Red Crescent Society utilized their social media accounts to post photos of both paramedics and Rajab for multiple days, while appealing for information about their locations.
 Multiple news agencies reached out to the Israeli military for comment about the incident.
 On 2 February, the Israeli military told CNN reporters it was "unfamiliar with the incident".
 When they were contacted again three days later, they reported they "were still looking into it".

 After the discovery of her body, many pro-Palestinian figures criticised Western media outlets for stating that Rajab had been "found dead" without attributing her death to Israel, contrasting it with the sympathetic coverage of the deaths of children in the Russian invasion of Ukraine.
 Rajab's mother condemned the Israeli army after the confirmed death of her daughter, stating, "How many more mothers are you waiting to feel this pain?
 How many more children do you want to get killed?".
 The Red Crescent laid the blame for the incident on Israel, accusing it of deliberately targeting the ambulance crew.

 In April 2024, pro-Palestinian student protesters participating in the occupation of Columbia University in New York City seized Hamilton Hall, an academic building on the university's campus.
 The students unfurled a large banner renaming the building "Hind's Hall" in honor of the child.
 During a segment on CNN that discussed the renaming of the hall, host Kasie Hunt explained to viewers: "Hind is a reference to a woman who was killed in Gaza."
 This description was criticized as an example of the adultification of Palestinian children and a pro-Israel bias on CNN.
 On 16 May, student protesters at the University of California, Berkeley, occupied an abandoned historic campus building known as the Anna Head complex and renamed it "Hind's House".

-Owen Jones argued in an August 2024 editorial that Rajab's killing fit into a pattern of other Israeli atrocities; he wrote, "After each atrocity it perpetrates, the Israeli state has a standard modus operandi: deny, deflect, deceive, and wait for attention to move elsewhere."
+Owen Jones argued in an August 2024 editorial that Rajab's killing fit into a pattern of other Israeli atrocities.
+He wrote, "After each atrocity it perpetrates, the Israeli state has a standard modus operandi: deny, deflect, deceive, and wait for attention to move elsewhere."